AdobeDocs/commerce-merchant-services.en/help/live-search/implementation-overview.md

 #### Categories

 Product returned in [!DNL Live Search] must be assigned a [category](https://experienceleague.adobe.com/docs/commerce-admin/catalog/categories/categories.html).
 In Luma, for example, products are put into categories such as "Men", "Women", and "Gear".
-Sub-categories are also set up for "Tops", "Bottoms", and "Watches".
+Subcategories are also set up for "Tops", "Bottoms", and "Watches".
 This allows for better granularity when filtering.

 #### Searchable and filterable fields